sarahchima/personal-website/src/pages/blog/css-specificity.md

 Elements and Pseudo-elements                -    1
 ```

-4. `important` overrides all other styles regardless of the specificity of the selector where it is used.
+4. `!important` overrides all other styles regardless of the specificity of the selector where it is used.

 I hope you enjoyed reading this article.